wecodemore/wpstarter/docs/02-Environment-Variables.md

 If so, WP Starter attempts a connection and launches a very simple SQL command.
 Thanks to that it can determine if connection is possible, if the WP DB exists, and if WP is installed.

-These information are stored in three env vars whose names are stored in `WeCodeMore\WpStarter\Util\DbChecker` class constants:
+This information is stored in three env vars whose names are stored in `WeCodeMore\WpStarter\Util\DbChecker` class constants:

 - `DbChecker::WPDB_ENV_VALID` - is non-empty if connection to DB is possible